Justification by Faith and Christian Ethics

 short of astounding—it is a miracle.
 The legal change becomes

-effective in a vital change.
+effective in a vital and dynamic personal change.
 The holy

 commandments, once "grievous" (1 John 5:3), become